 To this day, Nintendo has a cagey relationship with third-party developers.
 Its late president, Hiroshi Yamauchi, was notorious for charging outside companies license fees to create no more than five games a year.
-His business plan was meant to improve Nintendo's quality of stock and give them the edge over their rivals.
-During the Sega-era console wars, this strategy allowed Nintendo to keep a stranglehold on third-party developers, but also gave Yamauchi a dictatorial reputation.
-Speaking to Games Informer earlier this year, the author Blake J. Harris shared what these third-parties recalled: "Nintendo had you by the balls, and they knew it."
+His business plan was meant to improve Nintendo’s quality of stock and give them the edge over their rivals.
+During the Sega-era console wars, this strategy allowed Nintendo to keep a stranglehold on third-party developers, but it also gave Yamauchi a dictatorial reputation.
+Speaking to Games Informer earlier this year, the author Blake J. Harris shared what these third-parties recalled: “Nintendo had you by the balls, and they knew it.”

 These actions had long-lasting reverberations, and the company has since been trying to welcome these developers back into the fold.
 It may not be working.
 When the company suffered from the aforementioned fiscal disaster earlier this year, financial bodies pointed to the company’s lack of third-party support as a calamitous blunder.
 This comes with an extra dose of irony, with the Wii U leaving few outside developers interested in making games for the failing console.
 Ouch.